banner

 Requires separate registration fee for ASCI processing and certificate issuance after successful exam and log book submission.

-Lead: Dr Armin Zadeh
+Lead: Armin Zadeh

 3:15–3:45 pm Review of MCQ Answers & Feedback